 Check-related resources, such as form overlays and signatures, are stored in your printer with unique identification numbers.
 ID numbers must be less than 32767.
 Number 5001 is reserved for the Audit Trail overlay.
-Your Secure MICR Printer has two areas where you may store these resources: FLASH and RAM Memory.
+Your secure MICR printer has two areas where you may store these resources: flash and RAM memory.

-Flash Memory is an optional feature.
-It is user managed and its resources can be designated as "secure" or "unsecure."
+The ST9720 secure MICR printer has 256 megabytes of resident flash memory.
+It is user-managed and its resources can be designated as "secure" or "unsecure."
 Secure resources are loaded to flash with the STL command and have ID numbers greater than or equal to 10000.
 They can only be accessed by using the STP command when the printer is in MICR mode.
 Unsecure resources do not require a password and should be assigned an ID number less than 10000.
 Resources stored in flash memory are not deleted when the printer is powered off.
-Flash memory is required for all Audit Trail features.
+Flash memory is required for all audit trail features.